Morning, Wednesday, 20th November 2019

 Further sessions will assess the priorities for regulating online pharmacies, following the publication of the General Pharmaceutical Council’s updated guidance on pharmacies providing pharmacy services at a distance.

 Delegates will discuss the development of safeguards and establishment of standards, as well as the next steps for improving patient choice.

 The agenda also looks at the key issues for digitising the prescribing and distribution of medicines - including improving access to data, ensuring patient safety and innovating training for the pharmacy workforce.

 It comes as hospitals accelerate the use of ePrescribing systems, with the NHS Long Term Plan committing to digital transformation throughout the NHS.

-We also expect discussion on the introduction of a primary care network contract - which is set to increase multidisciplinary teams in primary care and include a designated clinical pharmacist in each network, with every primary care network in England due to receive £38,000 in recurrent funding from July 2019 to hire a clinical pharmacist.
+We also expect discussion on the introduction of a primary care network contract - which is set to increase multidisciplinary teams in primary care and include a designated clinical pharmacist in each network, with every primary care network in England due to receive funding to hire a clinical pharmacist.